vrdriver/pushover-vb.net/README.md

 Pushover-vb.net
 ============

+I have updated this to work with Visual Basic (VB.NET).
+Forked and modified from @makah.

-VBA pushover module for https://pushover.net/api.
+VB.net pushover module for https://pushover.net/api.

 Usage
 =====